Overview

 Program history

 Mayo Clinic's first Advanced Radiology fellowship began in the Department of Radiology at Mayo Clinic in Arizona in 2000 and we have trained over 110 fellows since.
 The Advanced Radiology Fellowship transitioned to three individual programs including Abdominal/Body Radiology (formerly Abdominal and Body Radiology MRI), Musculoskeletal Radiology, and Breast Imaging fellowships in 2021.
 We currently accept two Abdominal/Body Radiology fellows each year.
-We also have a strong residency program of 16 residents (four per class) and are careful not to dilute fellow or resident training by accommodating too many learners on any given rotation.
+We also have a strong, expanding residency program with six residents per class starting 2023 and one integrated IR resident per class starting 2024, and are careful not to dilute fellow or resident training by accommodating too many learners on any given rotation.

 What is the patient population like?